Skip to main content

 Must-Try Dishes: Peking duck with soy-glazed breast and confit leg, Cumin lamb stir-fry, Juicy chicken pot stickers

-What makes it special: A speakeasy-style Chinese dining room tucked behind the Tin Building’s market with some of its most ambitious cooking.
+What Makes it Special: A speakeasy-style Chinese dining room tucked behind the Tin Building’s market with some of its most ambitious cooking.

 $ Financial District-Battery Park City